 In order to avoid a scholarship loss, the student must have successfully passed the number of course credits requested by the school and there should be no major differences in family income.
 Students at state universities with an annual family income of less than €23.000 may have the opportunity to receive scholarships.
 The scholarship includes:

-- Paying the tuition fee as 156 € per year
+- Paying the tuition fee of 156 € per year

-- Receiving an annual average of 5000 € gratuitous scholarships
+- Receiving a gratuitous scholarships of 5000 € annually

 - Free meal card to use at lunch